Understanding the Valve Glossary

 GLOBE VALVE - A valve whose closure element is a flat disc or conical plug sealing on a seat which is usually parallel to the flow axis.
 Can be used for throttling services.

-GO - GEAR OPERATED - The actuation of a valve thru a - ear set which multiplies the torque applied to the valve stem.
-See "BGO", "MGO."
+GO - GEAR OPERATED - The actuation of a valve thru a gear set which multiplies the torque applied to the valve stem.
+See "BGO," "MGO."

 GRAPHITE - Flexible carbon material used to make gaskets and packing.
 The gaskets may be flat graphite sheet or have metal inserts for added strength.
 The packing is a combination of lattice braided rings used as anti-extrusion or wiper rings and die-formed rings which are compressed to affect the seal.